VolcanoUniversum/HabitPilot/_pages/privacypolicy.md

 April 16, 2021

 # Privacy Policy
-HabitPilot does not use third-party analytics or ads.
+Pilot does not use third-party analytics or ads.
 All your settings & data are stored securely on your devices and sync by iCloud.